fabien0102/ts-to-zod/README.md

 });
 ```

+### Non-Zod imports

-It can also reference imported types from any modules but will use an `any` validation as placeholder, as we cannot now
+`ts-to-zod` can reference imported types from other modules but will use an `any` validation as placeholder, as we cannot now
 their schema.

 ```ts